Does Stevia Break a Fast? (Plus, Other Sweeteners)

 Intermittent fasting can be hard for those of us with a sweet tooth.
 But, does stevia break a fast?
 If you want to enjoy sweeteners while also not breaking your fast, it’s important to learn about the properties of your favorite sweeteners (such as stevia, monk fruit, splenda, sucralose, etc.) to determine whether or not they will break your fast.

 In this article we’ll focus first on stevia, then on monk fruit and a couple of other common sugar-free sweeteners.

 What It Means to Break a Fast

 Before we start, there are a few different reasons that people fast.
-The three most common include resting the digestive system, metabolic health, and autophagy (or more often than not, all three of these reasons).
+The three most common include resting the digestive system, metabolic health, and autophagy (or cleaning out damaged cells).
+More often than not, people fast to reap the benefits of all three.

 Since all these benefits are great, we consider breaking any category as breaking the fast.
 However, you might not consider minor stimulation of the digestive system as breaking a fast if you’re only doing it for weight loss.